FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     private ArrayList<SnailSubsystem> subsystems;
 ```

-After the the neccesary imports are made, the objects are declared.
-The two Xbox controllers, the subsystems, and an arrayList for storing the subsytems are declared.
+After the neccesary imports are made, the objects are declared.
+The two Xbox controllers, the subsystems, and an ArrayList for storing the subsystems are declared.

 ### Constructor and Bindings
 ```java